Ecwid/ecwid-api-docs/README.md

 # Changelog

+## August 23, 2018

+Added `includeInPrice` field for order and cart items in the Ecwid REST API.

+This allows you to know whether the specific tax applied to item was included in the product's price or not.
+The field can be read, updated or used when creating a new order / cart.
+[Learn more](https://developers.ecwid.com/api-documentation/rest-api-reference)

 ## August 7, 2018

 Added new read-only field for getting product information in Ecwid REST API – `isSampleProduct`.
 It indicates whether a product was created automatically when Ecwid store was created (`true`), or manually by a merchant or via API (`false`).
 [Learn more](https://developers.ecwid.com/api-documentation/products)